hyperledger-labs/splice/cluster/README.md

 res0: concurrent.duration.Duration = 2246 milliseconds
 ```

-The local participant node may connected to the CN domain as follows:
+The local participant node may connect to the CN domain as follows:

 ```